craftcms/commerce/docs/available-variables.md

 ## craft.commerce.orderStatuses.allOrderStatuses

-Returns an array of all order statuses [Order Status Model](order-status-model.md) set up in the system.
+Returns an array of all the [Order Status models](order-status-model.md) set up in the system.

 ```twig
 {% for status in craft.commerce.orderStatuses.allOrderStatuses %}